Jane Cathcart: Life

 On 24 July 1753, at her father's Royal Naval Hospital, she married Charles Cathcart, 9th Lord Cathcart.

-Her husband was offered the role of Ambassador to Russia despite his lack of diplomatic experience as it was not an attractive appointment.
-He is thought to have accepted it, because he needed the money.
+Her husband was offered the role of Ambassador to Russia despite his lack of diplomatic experience, as it was not an attractive appointment.
+He is thought to have accepted it because he needed the money.
 He was there for some years but he made significant mistakes.
-However Jean fared better and she became a personal friend of Catherine the Great.
+However, Jane became a personal friend of Catherine the Great.
 She told the Empress about the work of her brother, Sir William Hamilton, who was an antiquarian.
 Cathcart was a patron to Josiah Wedgwood and her influence helped to create the sale of the Wedgwood Frog Service.
-The service was created in 1773-4 and is considered to be one of Josiah Wedgwood's greatest achievements.
+The service was created in 1773–74 and is considered to be one of Josiah Wedgwood's greatest achievements.
 The pottery was stamped with a frog and the pieces contained views of notable British buildings, gardens and antiquities.
 The majority of the service is now in the Hermitage Museum.